ygjd/base-image/derivatives/pytorch/derivatives/vllm/README.md

 ### Serve

-`vllm serve` will launch using the model defined in environment variable `VLLM_MODEL` with the arguments defined in `VLLM_ARGS`.
+`vllm serve` will be launched at startup using the model defined in environment variable `VLLM_MODEL` with the arguments defined in `VLLM_ARGS`.
 You will need to modify these variables according to your needs.

-The default model `deepseek-ai/DeepSeek-R1-Distill-Llama-8B` requires approximately 41GB VRAM to run with the default settings.
+The default model `deepseek-ai/DeepSeek-R1-Distill-Llama-8B` requires approximately 21GB VRAM to run with a reduced conext window and this template has been configured to hide offers with less VRAM.

 It may take some time to download the model, but the API will become available when the download has completed.

 Find out how to interact with the API in the [Programmatic Access](#programmatic-access) section.